richardmarshall/journey-notes/README.md

 This document is an attempt to organize various notes, bookmarks, and memories accumulated since starting to play the game at the beginning of 2013 into a single document.

+## Disclaimer

+I did not discover most of the content in this document, and what I did discover on my own I make no claim to be the first to do so.
+It has mostly been sourced from the TGC journey forum, youtube, and from fellow travellers met along the way.
+I will try and link to relevant sources for the various items when I'm aware of them.

 ## Glossary

 *